emilio-quintana-dev/servitodo/README.md

 This project is the MVP for a personal project called Servitodo.
 The goal of the app is to help professionals in under-developed countries that have been affected by COVID-19 get leads to jobs.
-If you would like to see me demo the app click [here](https://www.loom.com/share/0782c7ff097e49c3ab2d8b0e3e2b8817)
+If you would like to see me demo the app click [here](https://www.loom.com/share/0782c7ff097e49c3ab2d8b0e3e2b8817).
+Feel free to checkout the [back-end](https://github.com/emilio-quintana-dev/servitodo-api) as well.

 # User Stories

 Users can:
-- Login / Sign-up
+- Login / Sign-up.
-- Search for services based on keywords
+- Search for services based on keywords.
-- See results based on zip-code and keyword combination
+- See results based on zip-code and keyword combination.
-- Email professionals
+- Email professionals.
-- Hire professionals
+- Hire professionals.
-- Pay professionals with credit cards
+- Pay professionals with credit cards.

 # Screenshots